kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

     This step is required for mTLS validation, which allows Istio to verify the authenticity of a client host.

-    For detailed step-by-step guide on how to generate self-signed certificate, follow [Prepare Self-Signed Root Certificate Authority and Client Certificates](01-60-security/01-61-mtls-selfsign-client-certicate.md).
+    For a detailed step-by-step guide on how to generate a self-signed certificate, follow [Prepare Self-Signed Root Certificate Authority and Client Certificates](01-60-security/01-61-mtls-selfsign-client-certicate.md).

 3. Set up Istio Gateway in mutual mode.